3DCP-TUe/DropletDetective/README.md

   <a href="https://zenodo.org/doi/10.5281/zenodo.17278090"><img src="https://zenodo.org/badge/DOI/10.5281/zenodo.17278090.svg" alt="DOI"></a>
 </p>

 Droplet Detective aims to bundle the tools and methodologies that are used to perform the so called "slugs test".
-This is an experimental method that allows for the determination of the tensile strength of concrete and other materials by evaluation the droplet size as the material separates when exiting a nozzle.
+This is an experimental method that allows for the determination of the tensile strength of concrete and other materials by evaluating the droplet size as the material separates when exiting a nozzle.

 This repository contains:
 - a Python script that allows for the continuous logging of load cell measurements